Memorable moments from every year in Grammy history

 1994: Frank Sinatra gets cut off

 Frank Sinatra is inarguably one of the most defining voices of modern-day music.
-So when the Recording Academy honored him with a Lifetime Achievement Award in 1994 presented by Bono, it seemed perfectly fitting.
-Until that is, they cut him off mid-acceptance speech, thanks to his rambling nature.
+So when the Recording Academy honored him with a Lifetime Achievement Award in 1994 presented by Bono, it seemed perfectly fitting—until they cut him off mid-acceptance speech, thanks to his rambling nature.

 [Pictured: Bono, lead singer of the group U2 (R), shakes hands with singer Frank Sinatra after Sinatra was honored with a Lifetime Achievement Award at the 36th Annual Grammy Awards.]